Phil Gould (rugby league): Coaching career

+National Rugby League

 A successful coaching career followed for Gould.
 His first five coaching seasons brought two premierships (with Canterbury in 1988 and Penrith in 1991) and a loss in a Grand Final (with Penrith in 1990).
 Following their 1991 grand final victory, Gould travelled with the Panthers to England for the 1991 World Club Challenge which was lost to Wigan.